websauna/websauna/docs/source/narrative/user/permissions.rst

 Introduction
 ============

-See :ref:`Pyramid` article regarding `security <http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/security.html>`_.
+See :term:`Pyramid` article regarding `security <http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/security.html>`_.

 The default Pyramid security pattern consists of

-* principals: list of role-like string ids given to an authenticated user based on his/her username and groups
+* *principals*: list of role-like string ids given to an authenticated user based on his/her username and groups

-* permissions: mapped to principals using ``__acl__`` attribute on :ref:`resource`.
+* *permissions*: mapped to principals using ``__acl__`` attribute on :ref:`resource`.
 Each principal can be allowed or denied a specific permission.

 * ``permission``: attribute on the view definition asking what permissions the user should have to access the :ref:`views`